Euphrates softshell turtle: Appearance

 This freshwater turtle can weigh up to 20 kg, and it has a smooth leathery shell that can reach up to 68 cm in length.
 The sexes are apparently alike in size and general appearance.
 The upperparts are typically dull olive in colour, sometimes with an indistinct spotted pattern, especially on the head.
 There are some minor variations in the colour pattern, and rarely individuals may be dark brown or even black above.

 Habitat

 The Euphrates softshell turtle has been found in a wide range of freshwater habitats such as rivers, streams, lakes, ponds, reservoirs and marshlands.
 It prefers areas with shallow and calm water, sandy banks and many fish (especially cyprinids).
-Although it mainly resides in shallow calm water, this is typically adjacent to deep fast-flowing water.
+Although it mainly resides in shallow calm water, this is often adjacent to deep fast-flowing water.
 In the fast-flowing Euphrates it generally avoids the main stem, instead occurring in side-branches or backwaters.
 In parts of the Tigris River with a slower flow, it occurs even in the main stem.
 They bask on or at the banks of rivers, with some remaining in shallow water to avoid being on land.
 They sometimes bury themselves into the bottom.